Court-martial of Fitz John Porter: Porter's command at the Second Battle of Bull Run

 As the V Corps fell back, Longstreet launched a counterattack, sweeping Pope's whole army back and threatening to rout it.
-A difficult defense of Henry Hill by some of Sykes' division was all that enabled the Union to stabilize the situation and retreat from Manassas in an orderly fashion.
+A bold defensive by several brigades on Chinn Ridge, then of Henry Hill, was all that enabled the Union to stabilize the situation and retreat from Manassas in an orderly fashion.

 Court-martial

 After the battle, Pope was relieved of command and his corps were merged into McClellan's Army of the Potomac.
 Pope was sent to Minnesota to command U.S. forces in the Dakota War of 1862, but kept up a correspondence with his allies in Washington.
 McClellan, meanwhile, led his army to a victory over the Army of Northern Virginia at the Battle of Antietam, but failed to rout them, in part because he was too nervous to commit Porter's V Corps to battle after the general is said to have warned him, "Remember, General, I command the last reserve of the last Army of the Republic."
 In the weeks following the battle, McClellan failed to take any decisive action and Lee's army slipped back into Virginia to regroup and fight again.
 On November 5, McClellan was ordered to hand over his command to Burnside.
-Two and a half weeks later, on November 25, without the protection of his friend as commander of the army, Porter was arrested and relieved of command.
+Three weeks later, on November 25, without the protection of his friend as commander of the army, Porter was arrested and relieved of command.